The National Council on Teacher Retirement (NCTR) is hereby constituted as an independent organization dedicated to:

 Section 5.
 Delegates and Voting

-(d) Verification by Credentials Committee: The Credentials Committee shall verify the qualification of delegates and alternates and shall advise the Executive Committee and the Council membership as to which delegates and alternates qualify to vote.
-In addition, each active member shall certify as to the names of its delegates and alternates in a form approved by the Executive Committee.
-The certification shall be signed by the executive officer of the active member.
+(ii) The Credentials Committee shall verify the eligibility of delegates and alternates and shall advise the Executive Committee and the NCTR membership as to which delegates and alternates are eligible to vote.

 Section 1.
-Officers
+Officer Positions

-(a) The officers shall be: President, President-Elect, Secretary-Treasurer, and the immediate Past-President.
+(a) The officers shall be: President, President-Elect, Secretary-Treasurer, and the Immediate Past-President.

-(b) The President-Elect shall be elected from the Executive Committee by the active members of the Council at its annual meeting pursuant to Section 2(b) of this Article.
+(b) The President-Elect shall be elected from the Executive Committee by the certified delegates of the Active members of NCTR at its Annual Meeting pursuant to Section 1(d) of this Article.
 The President-Elect shall automatically succeed to the presidency upon the completion of his/her term.
-The President shall automatically succeed to be immediate Past-President upon completion of his/her term.
+The President shall automatically become Immediate Past-President upon completion of his/her term.
 The Secretary-Treasurer shall be elected by the Executive Committee from among the Committee’s members.